jaredly/terraform/Roadmap.md

 - [x] get marching squares lookin lit
 - [x] make it handle hexes thanks
 - [x] and borders!
-- [ ] determine whether the margin was calculated as being in addition to the other bit
+- [x] determine whether the margin was calculated as being in addition to the other bit
 	- oooh ok margin is "hmargin", /not/ vmargin, so I'll need to mess with things a little.
 	- switch them.
+- [x] render a title
+- [ ] remove little bits that won't be helpful?
+I mean sure, it's fine I guess.
 - [ ] figure out how to export svgs that make sense
 	- [ ] title
 	- [ ] border